pytorch/tutorials/intermediate_source/dynamic_quantization_bert_tutorial.rst

 .. code:: shell

-   pip install sklearn
+   pip install scikit-learn
-   pip install transformers==4.29.2
+   pip install transformers

 Because we will be using the beta parts of the PyTorch, it is